CSCfi/csc-user-guide/docs/data/sensitive-data/intro.md

    3. Create or join a CSC project and add project members.

-   4. Fill in the Description of processing activities form and agree with CSC Data Processing Agreement.
+   4. Fill in the Description of processing activities form and accepct CSC's Data processing agreement.

    5. Each project member needs to **add service access to Allas and  SD Desktop**.

-   6. Activate the additional security verification (or Multi-factor Authentication) on your account by **scanning the QR code with a specific application** (e.g. Google Authenticator).
+   6. Activate the additional security verification (or Multi-factor Authentication) on your account by **scanning the QR code with an application** (e.g. Google Authenticator).

    7. Apply for billing units or disk quota.

-For specific guidance regarding these steps, check the [Accounts](../../accounts/index.md) paragraph at the beginning of this user guide.
+For video tutorials and guidance regarding these steps, check the [Accounts](../../accounts/index.md) paragraph at the beginning of this user guide.

 !!!
 Note